 Advocating often comes loaded with emotion.
 From anger and distress to outrage and compassion, feeling can give advocacy an added weight and resonance – at least to the ears of some – that coolly-argued logic cannot provide.
 But emotion in a voice is like a fizzy mixer in a drink, it accelerates its impact, positive or negative.
 Emotion can twist a functional voice into its dysfunctional counterpart – it can turn advocacy into a harangue – or even into a different voice altogether.
 Unmanaged emotion often turns it into an over-blown controlling voice.
 It’s small wonder that begging in your bare feet leaves a thin skin between speaking up as a fellow human being and shouting out at being shunned, between Advocating and Challenging, the principal voices for expressing difference.

 Our voices are always at work, whether we are or not.

 Advocacy can be explicit and forceful or tacit and passive.
 It can be direct or indirect.
 It can be sustained and amplified by role, responsibility, status and expertise, or undermined and diminished by inexperience or lack of seniority as well as by joblessness, poverty, homelessness and discrimination.
 Some conditions assist it to be central to dialogue and discussion, others drive it to the edge, the periphery, the margin.
 But its function remains the same – to put your position to others.
-This is something that every individual needs to be able to do, in work or out.
+This is something that every one of us ought to be able to do, in work or out.